WWE ‘NXT UK Championship’ Results, Noam Dar Returns And Toni Storm & Shayna Baszler Steal The Show

 — WWE Universe (@WWEUniverse) June 26, 2018

 The booking of this contest was solid; Baszler still looks like a strong champion despite the count-out victory, and Storm looks like a worthy challenger for a future contest.
 Hopefully, a rematch will occur one day between these two because they had the audience on the edge of their seats from beginning to end.
-Keep your eye on Storm, like Shayna, she should have a bright future with the WWE.
+Keep your eye on Storm; like Shayna, she should have a bright future with the WWE.

 The champ is on ???? tonight! #NXTUK @QoSBaszler pic.twitter.com/t0K0Cu790x